cea-hpc/modules/doc/source/module.rst

 based on their content definition.
 They rely on the :ref:`Extra match search` mechanism that collects content of available modulefiles.

-Extra specifier can be set with the ``element:name`` syntax where *element* is a Tcl modulefile command and *name* an item defined by this command.
+Extra specifier can be set with the ``element:name[,name,...]`` syntax where *element* is a Tcl modulefile command and *name* an item defined by this command.
 Depending on the kind of Tcl modulefile command, *name* can refer to an environment variable, a shell alias, a module specification, etc.

 Supported extra specifier *elements* are: